 - Reduced emissions of carbon dioxide, the leading greenhouse gas associated with global climate change

 Furthermore, through its use in onsite electricity generation, CHP may reduce transmission and distribution losses that occur when distributing centrally generated power—resulting in further efficiency gains.

-As of May 2012, the CHP Partnership has more than 400 Partners dedicated to promoting and installing CHP.
+Through 2013, the CHP Partnership has more than 480 Partners dedicated to promoting and installing CHP.

-- On an annual basis, these projects will prevent the emission of 14.5 million metric tons of carbon dioxide equivalent.
+- On an annual basis, these projects avoid the emission of 15.4 million metric tons of carbon dioxide equivalent.